kier-mc/nuxt-4-template/README.md

 ### `test` directory
 A directory to contain automated tests.
-Contains an `_exclude` directory that is configured to be ignored from testing by default.
-Has two files and two related tests.
+Has two example files and two related example tests, a Vue/Nuxt component and a Nuxt server route.

 ## Configuration
 At the root folder: